NutNut17/thulite-project/content/docs/web/w103web.md

     </div>
 </div>

 Node.js is a JavaScript runtime environment available on backend.
-It is event driven, non-blocking I/O, fast and lightweight. `npm` (Node Package Manager) is well known for its vast ecosystem of libraries and module.
+It is event driven, non-blocking I/O, fast and lightweight. `npm` (Node Package Manager) is well known for its vast ecosystem of libraries and module, it install the package globally.
+While `npx` runs package without installing them globally.

 Node.js uses `.js` file extension.
 But to use Es modules, `.mjs` is used as file extension. `.js` use `require()` to require, `module.exports` to export. `.mjs` use `import` and `export`.
 Set `"type": "module"` in `package.json` to use module if you're using `.js`